 About 59% of suicides in Vermont are by a firearm.
-Because of the lethality of firearms, the risk of suicide doubles when a firearm is in the home of an individual demonstrating warning signs.
-Parents, guardians, family members, significant others, and housemates can reduce the risk of suicide by locking or removing firearms from their homes.
-Local or state police departments and sheriff's offices will assist in the temporary or permanent disposal of firearms and can also provide gun locks.
+Because of the lethality of firearms, the risk of suicide doubles when a firearm is in the home of someone demonstrating warning signs.
+There are several ways to reduce suicide risk through safe storage of firearms including storing them with a friend or family member or ensuring firearms are safely locked with ammunition locked separately.
+Another option is seeking assistance from local or state police departments or sheriff's offices who can provide gun locks or assist with temporary storage.
 Call them for assistance.
 Never bring a gun to the police station unless asked to by the officer on duty.